-If a child is to be picked up by a person other than the parent or someone not on the pick-up list, the parent must notify the centre in advance in writing or by phone.
+If a child is to be picked up by a person other than the parent/guardian or someone not on the pick-up list, the caregiver must notify the centre in advance in writing or by phone.
 The child will not be released to anyone unauthorized.
 If the person picking up the child is not familiar to the teacher, that person will be required to produce identification.
-The person picking up a child at the Infant/Toddler or Preschool location must be at least 16 years of age.
-The person picking up at the School Age location must be at least 13 years of age.
+The person picking up a infant, toddler or preschool child must be at least 16 years of age.
+The person picking up a school age child (JK/SK) must be at least 13 years of age.